hyprland-community/pyprland/README.md

 > [!note]
 >  **WIP: current `main` branch**
+> - Nothing

+# 1.6.1

-> - Prevents running `pypr` more than once
+- Prevents running `pypr` more than once
->   - You may need to delete the control socket manually after this update
+  - You may need to delete the control socket manually after this update

-# 1.6.0
+## 1.6.0

 - `scratchpads`: zero Hyprland configuration! (if `class` is provided)
   - no `hyprland.conf` rules needed